8 Nicknames for Tampa, Florida, and Their Histories

 Destguides may receive commissions from purchases made through affiliate links in this article.

-Whether you're planning a trip or just want to learn more about this Sunshine State city, keep reading.
-Here are eight nicknames for Tampa you should know and the stories behind them.
+Whether you're planning a visit or just want to learn more about this popular Florida destination, here are eight Tampa nicknames you should know, and the stories behind them.

 8 Tampa Nicknames

-Tampa also has a long and thriving history, which adds to the city's reputation for greatness.
-Additionally, it was the site of one of Florida's most significant facts, the first passenger flight that went from St. Petersburg to Tampa.
+Tampa has a long and thriving history, which contributes to the city's reputation for greatness.
+It was a major hub for the country's cigar industry, particularly in the city's Latin quarter, and it was the site of one of Florida's most notable milestones: the first scheduled passenger flight, which operated between St. Petersburg and Tampa in 1914.

 Champa Bay

-As long as the city's teams continue to succeed in their respective sports, this nickname isn't likely to go anywhere.
-It will continue to be used on t-shirts, banners, and other memorabilia, as well as in sports articles.
+As long as the city's teams remain competitive, the nickname Champa Bay is unlikely to go anywhere.
+It continues to appear on T-shirts, banners, and other memorabilia, as well as in sports articles.

 The Big Guava

-On the other, the name sort of came about by accident.
-Nearly 100 years earlier, a businessman from New York attempted to find local guava trees that were rumored to grow around Tampa.
-Though this rumor wasn't true, it inspired him to revitalize the local economy.
+Nearly 100 years earlier, businessman Gavino Gutierrez from New York attempted to find local guava trees that were rumored to grow around Tampa.
+Though this rumor wasn't true, Gutierrez was impressed by the area's potential and recommended it to cigar manufacturer Vicente Martinez-Ybor, which led to the establishment of Ybor City.

-While this nickname isn't used quite as often as other Tampa monikers, it's still found in articles about the city.
-It can also occasionally be found on souvenir items.
+While this nickname isn't used quite as often as other Tampa monikers, it's still found in articles about the city and occasionally on souvenir items.

 The Lightning Capital of the World